 I have been looking at Tummy tuck forums, just to get an idea of how patients perceive the whole experience of surgery of the abdomen, or Abdominoplasty.
 Two things struck me.

 The first one was the large number of patients who complain of swelling, both immediately after surgery, and weeks after.

 The second is that a lot of patients are still getting fluid collections that have to be drained with a needle, sometimes repeatedly.

-I think a lot has to do with the type of technique the surgeon uses for the Tummy tuck procedure.
-In my opinion the Lockwood technique of Tummy tuck offer superior results to my patients.
+I think a lot has to do with the type of technique the plastic surgeon uses for the Tummy tuck procedure.
+In my opinion, the Lockwood technique offers superior results for my tummy tuck patients.